 > smol main.s codegen --workers 1 ββββββββββ 7/7 files 27ms compile --back gcc --runtime std/runtime/auto.h 68ms running tests/unit/tutorial/hello πΉ https://github.com/maniospas/smol πΉ single threaded 10 1 1

-also create them on memory allocations created from the standard library; all types of memory
+also create them on memory allocations provided by the standard library; all types of memory

 accept an ,allocate(size) function for setting aside a fixed-size region, within